grafana/agent/docs/sources/flow/reference/cli/run.md

 align the port numbers on as many nodes as possible to simplify the deployment process.

+Discovering peers using the `--cluster.join-addresses` flag only happens on startup; after that, cluster nodes depend on gossiping messages with each other to converge on the cluster's state.

 The first node that is used to bootstrap a new cluster (also known as the "seed node") can either omit the flag that specifies peers to join or can try to connect to itself.